SadeCJohnson/Technical-User-Guide-Write-Ups/User-Accounts/user-account-creation.md

   becoming a firefox account owner.

 ## Tools Used:
-- **Discord** - to document the procedural steps.
+- **Discord** - To document the procedural steps.
-- **Firefox** - the relevant browser required for this activity.
+- **Firefox** - The relevant browser required for this activity.
-- **Ubuntu's gNome** tool - to screenshot the relevant visuals.
+- **Ubuntu's GNOME Screenshot** - To capture the relevant images for each step.
-- **Kolourpaint** -  to mark up / modify screenshots where appropriate.
+- **Kolourpaint** -  To mark up / modify screenshots where appropriate.
-- **Ubuntu Terminal** - to download the required/accessory applications to complete tasks.
+- **Ubuntu Terminal** - To download the required/accessory applications to complete tasks.

 ## Future Implementation:
 * Providing a   UML or similar diagram to help readers visualize the concepts captured in the written tutorial.